 This makes the new fine a staggering $750 more than the previous one.

-Not only will repeat offenders incur this enormous fine, but additional offences could mean a revoked license.
+Not only will repeat offenders incur this enormous fine, but additional offences could mean a revoked licence.
 They may not be able to drive for 3 months up to year.

 The new rules came into effect on March 1st and police promptly stepped up their engagement.
 On March 2nd, for example, a woman was caught in Burnaby for driving with two cell phones on her lap.
 In the following two hours, Burnaby RCMP handed out 35 distracted driving tickets.